5 Day Iberostar Grand Amazon Cruise, Rio de Janeiro, and Iguazu Falls

 On the way to Manaus, you will observe the Meeting of the Waters, where the dark water of the Rio Negro and the sandy colored water of the Rio Solimões flow side-by-side for miles before joining to form the Amazon River.
 8:00 am arrival at the Port of Manaus and disembarkation.
 You will be transferred to the airport in Manaus for your flight to Rio de Janeiro.
 Overnight in Rio de Janeiro.
 (B)

 Day 8 (Sat): Rio de Janeiro-Ginga Tropical Show.

 Today you will have a free day to enjoy Rio de Janeiro.
-In the evening, you will see the Ginga Tropical Show at the Lebron Theatre.
+In the evening, you will see the Ginga Tropical Show at the Teatro Fashion Mall.
 The show perfectly combines a variety of Brazilian dances that developed from African rhythms via the slave trade and from the natives that lived in Brazil before colonization.
 Overnight in Rio de Janeiro.
 (B)